-The Music Alumni Association, an affiliate of the Indiana University Alumni Association, supports the activities of the Jacobs School of Music and its graduates through publication of Music Alumni Notes.
+The Music Alumni Association, an affiliate of the Indiana University Alumni Association, supports the activities of the Jacobs School of Music and its graduates.
 For more information, see http://music.indiana.edu/alumni/.

 A number of honorary and professional music organizations maintain chapters at Indiana University.